Guide for teachers

 Are your students 21st century thinkers?
-Would you like to foster their local citizenship, creativity, entrepreneurialism, collaboration, empathy, decision making, authentic connections and innovations?
-If so, we have the challenge for you!
+Would you like to foster their local citizenship, creativity, entrepreneurialism, collaboration, empathy, decision making, authentic connections and innovations!
+If so, this might be the challenge for you in 2020.

-Competition details - what your students need to do
+Competition details - what students were asked to do

-- Students could base their innovation on an opportunity or challenge from several priority areas including sustainability, construction, new technologies, customer needs and engagements and safety.
-For more ideas, see the competition brochure for more areas.
+- Students based their innovation on an opportunity of challenge from several areas including sustainability, construction, new technology, customer needs and safety

-- Team members will take on real jobs to innovate, work through the design thinking process, and pitch their ideas.
+- Team members took on real jobs to innovate and worked through the design thinking process and pitched their ideas

-- Finalists will pitch ideas to a panel of Sydney Metro experts and innovators.
+- Finalists were invited to pitch their ideas live to a panel of Sydney Metro experts and innovators

 Team | $1,500